Undergraduate Student Commencement Guide

 Connell School of Nursing

-Senior Meeting On Thursday, May 16, at 11:00 a.m. in Cushing 001, Associate Dean Catherine Read will meet with all seniors to review instructions for Convocation and Commencement activities and to discuss your experiences at the Connell School of Nursing.
-Your feedback is very important to the School.
+Mandatory Senior Meeting On Thursday, May 15, at 11:00 a.m. in Cushing 001, Associate Dean Catherine Read will meet with all seniors to review instructions for Convocation and Commencement activities and hold a group exit interview.

 Congratulations, Graduates!
 The staff and faculty of the William F. Connell School of Nursing wish you much happiness and success in your nursing endeavors!